 I get a lot of emails asking how to get motivated to clean.
-Even those of us who consider ourselves “clean freaks” sometimes lose our motivation and struggle to get it back.
+Even those of us who consider ourselves “clean freaks” sometimes need help to find our cleaning motivation after a slump.

 If you’ve lost your cleaning mojo, here’s how to find

 How to Get Motivated to Clean

 Sometimes, we lose our motivation to clean house for predictable reasons.
 Life gets busy with school or work, for instance, and we have a temporary shift in our priorities.
 Once it’s over, though, we sometimes need help shifting priorities back to our homes.